pnatsi/F2PA/README.md

 - The values of various parameters for the OrthoFinder and BUSCO runs
 <br>

-Please change the provided `config.txt` file accordingly before running your own analysis.
+**Please always change the provided `config.txt` file accordingly before running your own analysis.**

 ## Arguments